 Risk Intelligence has been specialising in analysing threats from and interaction between piracy, organised crime, terrorism, insurgency and military conflicts since 2001.
-We advise on preventing maritime security incidents at both vessel and company level as well as providing maritime security analysis to private and governmental organisations.
+Our team is dedicated, resourceful and hard working and draws from international experience from diverse backgrounds.

 Risk Intelligence is eager to avoid the traditional customer-supplier relationship as security risk is not an exact science and very much influenced by the unpredictable human factor.
 Although a number of services may be decided up front and solutions agreed on beforehand, many challenges occur with limited notice and demand ad hoc attention.